surajraikwar/todo/README.md

 To Do web app
-created with Django Rest Framework & AJAX
+created with Django Rest Framework & React